-The Fast Travel program addresses the future of travel, with more choice and more control for passengers, and lower costs for the industry.
+The Fast Travel program addresses the future of travel, with more self-service options, more choices for passengers, and lower costs for the industry.

-Fast Travel provides self-service options in six areas of a passengers’ airport journey - representing annual savings of up to US$ 2.1 billion for the industry.
-By creating uniform standards and recommended practices, IATA will facilitate industry adoption of these projects – and a better travel experience for the customer.
+Fast Travel provides self-service options in six areas of the passenger journey, representing annual savings of up to US$ 2.1 billion for the industry.
+By creating uniform standards and recommended practices, IATA facilitates industry adoption of these projects and a better travel experience for the customer.

 Fast Travel Global Implementation Target 2020

-passengers will be offered a complete range of relevant Self-Service options throughout their journey to provide better convenience and reduce queues.
+80% of global passengers will be offered a complete range of relevant self-service options throughout their journey to provide better convenience and reduce queues.

 IATA Fast Travel Awards

 IATA recognizes carriers that offer four or more Fast Travel compliant solutions to

 at least 80% of their passengers with a Fast Travel Platinum Award (3 mandatory IATA projects plus one additional project - see below).

 |Al code||Airline||% of passengers offered with fast travel |

 Swiss International Air Lines||95.12%|